WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 "Function" is ubiquitous in high-level programming languages.
 While they might be called subroutines, routines, subprograms, or procedures in different languages, their core purpose remains consistent: providing reusable units of execution.
-This has remained unchanged since the concept of function was initially brought to high-level programming languages by FORTRAN with the name "subroutine".
+This concept has remained consistent since FORTRAN introduced it to high-level programming languages under the name "subroutine".

 The following example shows how to implement a function that sets the value of `RESULT` based on whether `A` is positive, negative, or zero.